 Medical emergencies can happen in the blink of an eye.
 Establishing a plan for your medical treatment ensures that your loved ones will be empowered to take needed steps for your care.
 Without a plan, court action and unnecessary delays may result.

 Estate planning for families does not just include what will happen after you die.
 People need to consider what will happen in case they become incapacitated.

-Incapacity can include life threatening illnesses or becoming disabled after an injury.
+Incapacity can include life-threatening illnesses or become disabled after an injury.
 If any of these things occur you will need a plan to designate who can make decisions for your care and for your finances.